 Use garnishes.
-Fresh chives, sliced jalapeno, a chiffonade of basil: Whatever you’ve got, use it to create “ramen cuisine.”
+Fresh chives or scallions, sliced jalapeño, a chiffonade of basil: Whatever you’ve got, use it to create “ramen cuisine.”

-– It’s important to stir constantly once the egg is in the pan, as this will allow it to coat the noodles rather than simply turning into scrambled eggs.
+> It’s important to stir constantly once the egg is in the pan, as this will allow it to coat the noodles rather than turn them into scrambled eggs.

-Plan B: Ditch The Broth, Keep The Noodles
+Plan B For Instant Ramen Soup: Ditch The Seasoning, Keep The Noodles

 FOOD 101: TYPES OF PASTA